shamsch/docs/md/vscode.md

   },
   "vim.leader": "<space>", // leader key
-  // because $ and g_ is difficult to reach for start and end of line "vim.normalModeKeyBindingsNonRecursive": [
+  // because $ and g_ is difficult to reach for start and end of line
+  // similarly * is used for word search and difficult to reach "vim.normalModeKeyBindingsNonRecursive": [
     {
       "before": ["<leader>", "h"],